nerou42/LargeArrayBuffer/README.md

 One typical use case would be to load a lot of datasets from a database at once.
 (There are reasons to prefer this over running multiple queries.)
 See *Usage* below for an example for this use case using this library.

+In general, you might want to try the following PHP-builtin solutions first:

+- [SplFixedArray](https://www.php.net/manual/class.splfixedarray.php): By being of fixed length, this saves some memory compared to traditional `array`s.
+It behaves pretty much like `array`s do.
+Although the savings are not that huge compared to other solutions, it is probably the easiest to adopt.
+- [Generator](https://www.php.net/manual/language.generators.php): Instead of returning an `array` all at once, this allows to return one item after the other.
+Thereby a "consumer" is able to process one item after the other accordingly.
+One can also terminate the "generation" of further items.
+One of the downsides is, that a Generator can only be iterated over once.
+The memory consumption can be as good as constant, but this approach is quite different and therefore rather hard to adopt and not appropriate in every scenario.

+It should be noted, that a `LargeArrayBuffer` can be converted to both of these using `toFixedArray()` and `toGenerator()` respectively.

 ## Install

 Note: This library requires PHP 8.0+!